OoliteProject/OoliteStarter/readme.md

 * You need to have a copy of the generic Oolite Starter unzipped in a directory of your choice.
 Just in case, you can download it from https://github.com/HiranChaudhuri/OoliteStarter/releases

+## Installation and Uninstallation

+### Generic Package

+Download the .tar.gz or the .zip file and extract in a directory of your choice.
+You likely want to create a shortcut to run.sh or run.cmd.

+To remove the software, just delete the directory you have created.

+### Linux (.deb)

+Download the .deb file.
+Run

+    sudo apt install <path to downloaded .deb>

+After that you should see a new icon in your desktop environment.

+To remove the software, run

+    sudo apt remove oolitestarter

+### MacOS (.dmg)

+The .dmg download has not yet been successfully installed.
+If you manage to succeed, please give a shout.

+### Windows (.exe)

+Download the .exe file.
+Tell Windows you want to keep the file regardless of warnings.
+Then run the installer.
+It will automatically install OoliteStarter and create menu and desktop shortcuts.

+To remove the software, go to control panel/apps.
+Search for OoliteStarter and choose to uninstall.

 ## Configuration (Installations)